 7. Feature Selection

 Since the size of the training set is small compared to the size of the feature vector, feature reduction is necessary before applying machine learning methods.
-In the first step to reduce the number of features, their correlation was examined.
-In this step, both early fusion and late fusion of features were tried.
-The results show that late fusion performs better than early fusion.
-In other words, the acceleration features and shaft encoders’ features were not combined to determine the highly correlated features.

-Then from each highly correlated feature the best feature was selected using setforward selection and backward elimination [24] is used [25].
+In the first step to reduce the number of features, the correlation between features, in each modality, were examined.
+Then from each highly correlated feature set, the best feature was selected using forward selection and backward elimination methods [24] [25].
 This method effectively reduces the number of feature vector by about 30%.
+After reducing the number of features in each modality, the best features were selected in another round of feature selection.

-The remained features were divided into acceleration features and encoder features.
-Feature selection methods, including Forward-selection algorithm, backward-elimination algorithm, and genetic algorithm, are implemented on each group of features individually to investigate the most important features.
-Lastly, different acceleration and encoder feature combinations are examined to reach the best result with higher accuracy, sensitivity, and specificity.
-As seen in [fig2], the best result is obtained by integrating five acceleration features and two encoder features.
+Then in the final step, all the selected features from the two modalities were combined in an early fusion fashion to select and train the best classifier.
+As seen in [fig2], the best result is obtained by integrating five acceleration features and two shaft encoder features.

 7. Results